-In connection with an underwritten public offering completed in March 2021, the Company issued 1,081,081 Pre-Funded Warrants at a price of \$18.4999 per Pre-Funded Warrant which grants the holder the right to purchase up to 1,081,081 common shares at an exercise price of \$0.0001 per share.
+In connection with the underwritten public offerings completed in March and October 2021, the Company issued 1,081,081 pre-funded warrants at a price of \$18.4999 per pre-funded warrant which grants the holder the right to purchase up to 1,081,081 common shares at an exercise price of \$0.0001 per share and 1,694,915 pre-funded warrants at a price of \$29.4999 per pre-funded warrant which grants the holder the right to purchase up to 1,694,915 common shares at an exercise price of \$0.0001 per share, respectively (together, the "Pre-Funded Warrants").

 The Pre-Funded Warrants are exercisable at the holder's discretion from the date of issuance until the date the Pre-Funded Warrant is exercised in full.
 The Company may not affect the exercise of any Pre-Funded Warrant, and a holder will not be entitled to exercise any portion of any Pre-Funded Warrant that, upon giving effect to such exercise, would cause: (i) the aggregate number of common shares beneficially owned by such holder, together with its affiliates, to exceed 4.99% of the total number of common shares outstanding immediately after giving effect to the exercise; or (ii) the combined voting power of the Company's securities beneficially owned by such holder, together with its affiliates, to exceed 4.99% of the combined voting power of all of the Company's securities immediately outstanding after giving effect to the exercise, which percentage may be changed at the holder's election to a higher or lower percentage not in excess of 19.99% upon at least 61 days' notice to the Company.

-Since the Pre-Funded Warrants meet the condition for equity classification, proceeds from issuance of the Pre-Funded Warrants of \$18,769, net of underwriting discounts, commissions and offering expenses, are recorded in additional paid-in capital.
+Since the Pre-Funded Warrants meet the condition for equity classification, net proceeds from issuances of the Pre-Funded Warrants are recorded in additional paid-in capital.
 Upon exercise of the Pre-Funded Warrants, the historical costs recorded in additional paid-in capital along with the exercise price collected from holder will be recorded in common shares.
-As of March 31, 2021, no Pre-Funded Warrants have been exercised.
-Pre-funded warrants to purchase 1,081,081 common shares are not included in the number of issued and outstanding common shares as of March 31, 2021.
+As of March 31, 2022, no Pre-Funded Warrants have been exercised.
+Pre-funded Warrants to purchase 2,775,996 (March 31, 2021 - 1,081,081) common shares are not included in the number of issued and outstanding common shares as of March 31, 2022.